microsoft/microcode/docs/purchase.md

 title: Purchasing Hardware
 ---

+## Portable programming

-To run MicroCode you need to get the following hardware:
+To run MicroCode (without a separate computer such as a laptop, desktop, tablet, smartphone) you need to get the following hardware:

 -   a micro:bit V2, available from many [vendors](https://microbit.org/buy/)
 -   a micro:bit [Arcade shield](#arcade-shields)